 This group meets on the second Tuesday of every month.

 Co-Chairs Edith Kieffer, Board Member and Mary Janevic, MPH, PhD

 The Policy and Finance work group seeks to identify and develop sustainable policies and financing mechanisms for CHWs in Michigan.

-This group meets monthly on the second Monday of every month.
+This group meets monthly on the third (3rd) Wednesday of every month.